tomatoisthyname/f1-the-concept/README.md

 ## Tools and Technologies
 This website would not be possible without the many free and usually open-source techonolgies procured by the Formula One community.
 These include:
   - FastF1 API
   - Currently the only one I can think of right now!

-## Contribution
+## Contributions
 Contributions are welcome, as this is an open-source and community project.
 Please open a discussion discussing your ideas and complete pull requests in a timely manner.
 Please bear with me, as I am not a coding god; my questions are not questions of criticism or scrutiny, but rather (most likely) a need for better understanding :D

 Descriptive commits are important!
 Please follow the widely-used git commit standard outlined here: https://www.conventionalcommits.org/en/v1.0.0/